MAC Address

-MAC Address - Media Access Control Address.
-An identification code assigned to network connected devices.
+MAC Address stands for Media Access Control Address.
+This is an identification code assigned to network connected devices.
 It uniquely identifies every device on a network.

 MAC addresses comprise six groups of two hexadecimal digits.
 In mobile phones, they can be used to identify people.